Bilberry: benefits, dosage, contraindications

 ✪✪✪✪

-ESCOP recommends the use of dried blueberry fruits for the adjuvant treatment of non-specific acute diarrhea.
-Blueberry possesses significant astringent activity, justifying its use in this context.
-In addition, Commission E has approved preparations based on raw fruit for this indication, thus recognizing their usefulness in treating diarrhea.
+ESCOP recommends the use of dried bilberry fruits as an adjunct treatment for acute non-specific diarrhea.
+Bilberry has significant astringent activity, which justifies its use in this context.
+In addition, Commission E has approved preparations made from crude fruits for this indication, thereby recognizing their usefulness in the treatment of diarrhea.

 Posologie